-Upon graduation, all programs must submit a MACTE Graduation List to MACTE regardless of affiliation.
-Failure to submit MACTE Graduation Lists will put the program at risk for falling out of compliance with MACTE's policies. [rev. 04/16]
+All programs must notify MACTE when an adult learner graduates, regardless of affiliation.
+This is accomplished by submitting a MACTE Graduation List or alternative document if a different credentialing workflow has been established between your affiliating organization and MACTE.
+Failure to notify MACTE of adult learners' graduation will put the program at risk for falling out of compliance with MACTE's policies. [rev. 05/19]